helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 ## Security Considerations

-The YAML techniques presented in this page, help Helm Chart authors in writing reliable YAML templates.
-By applying apropriate encoding techniques when generating YAML based on dynamic values, template authors can ensure that the resulting YAML is correct and has the desired structure regardless of what values users pass to the Helm chart.
+The YAML techniques presented in this page help Helm chart authors in writing reliable YAML templates.
+By applying appropriate encoding techniques when generating YAML based on dynamic values, template authors can ensure that the resulting YAML is correct and has the desired structure regardless of what values users pass to the Helm chart.
 This ensures functional correctness in all corner-cases and prevents errors that might be hard to debug.

-However, comprehensive YAML encoding also prevents vulnerabilities that YAML templates might introduce otherwise.
+However, comprehensive YAML encoding also prevents vulnerabilities that YAML templates might otherwise introduce.

 ### Preventing YAML Injection

 An [injection flaw](https://owasp.org/www-community/Injection_Flaws) is a vulnerability that allows attackers to inject malicious data or code into a system.
-Thus, a YAML injection vulnerabilities allows attackers to inject malicious data into the YAML file that a template generates.
+Thus, a YAML injection vulnerability allows attackers to inject malicious data into the YAML file that a template generates.

 YAML code is hardly malicious in itself, but in the context of Helm charts,